theBoilingPoint/wifi_scanning_contact_tracing/README.md

 # KCL BSc Computer Science Dissertation: WiFi Scanning Contact Tracing App with Flutter

-This is the repository for my BSc Computer Science dissertation project.
+This is the repository for my BSc Computer Science dissertation.
 The project is a contact tracing app for Android and iOS devices, which uses WiFi scanning to detect other devices in the vicinity.
 The app is built using [Flutter](https://flutter.dev/?gclid=Cj0KCQiA0oagBhDHARIsAI-BbgcqHbBzxXz-YcTWjxDOFmrfRnaDiAUyC3uQAZcuQtn2DyKEDDz1dpgaArdLEALw_wcB&gclsrc=aw.ds), and the backend uses [Firebase](https://firebase.google.com/?gclid=Cj0KCQiA0oagBhDHARIsAI-BbgcSqfvEEMi9Yo2qHmoOAHUpFuxDeHCiygXoSRxywUQOd21EdycfX_0aAtFoEALw_wcB&gclsrc=aw.ds).

 The final grade for the project is 75/100 (1:1).